rpoisel/iot/README.md

-# AbbB23Energymeter
+# IoT

-Sample C code for interfacing ABB B23 Energy Meters via Modbus/RTU
+Source code of the IoT components of my home automation system